HenryDashwood/hakyll-website/things/books.md

 Julius Ceasar - William Shakespeare

-The Dawn of Eurasia - Bruno Macaes
+The Dawn of Eurasia - Bruno Maçães

 A Farewell to Alms - Gregory Clarke